Looking for a quick healthy meal? This Thai prawn curry, served with basmati rice, is ready in 20 minutes - So much quicker than take away!

 - 130 g brown basmati rice or brown jasmine rice

-- 2 tbsp extra-virgin olive oil or vegetable oil
+- 2 tablespoon extra-virgin olive oil or vegetable oil

 - 1 carrot thinly sliced into half-moons